aragon/aragon-wiki/docs/working-groups/registry.md

 Larger discussions related to the CLI and its direction will also be held in the [Aragon All Devs bi-weekly meetings](https://wiki.aragon.org/all_aragon_devs/overview/).

+### Nest WG

+We believe the fate of humanity will be decided at the frontier of technological innovation.
+It is essential that this technology creates positive-sum value for all parties involved.
+In a globally connected world it is essential that people can connect, organize, share in value creation - anytime, anywhere, without borders or intermediaries.
+The Nest WG exists to help teams realize this dream on Aragon.

+Our main functions involve managing the NestDAO, evaluating proposals, and making funding decisions to support those proposals.
+More details on the Nest program can be found on the [Nest repo README](https://github.com/aragon/nest/).

+We meet every 2 weeks we have calls to discuss Nest proposals and make funding decisions.
+If you'd like to get involved or have questions please drop into our [#wg-nest Aragon Chat](https://aragon.chat/channel/wg-nest).

 ### Product WG

 Builds products to support the mission of the Aragon Network.